Ride Along Program

 You must complete required annual training.
 The majority of the training is done online.
 The required practical skills are practiced and evaluated at the Aero Methow Rescue Service's monthly meetings/training night.
 Your certification is good for 3 years.
 If you have not kept current with the required training you will not be able to re-certify.

-The monthly meeting is the 3rd Monday of the month in our training room in Twisp, unless it is a holiday and then it is the next Monday.
+The monthly meeting is the 3rd Monday of the month in our training room in Twisp, unless it is a holiday and then it is the Monday before or after the holiday.
 The meetings/trainings start promptly at 6:00.

 Yes!
 Washington State requires Emergency Medical providers maintain their certifications through an approved training program.
 Our monthly meeting/training nights are a key component of our state approved OTEP training plan.